bambooforest/phoible-scripts/aggregated-data/README.md

 Then run the `aggregate.Rmd` script (see [aggregate.md](aggregate.md)) to aggregate together the PHOIBLE CLDF stats data with metadata from [Glottolog](https://glottolog.org/) (Hammarström et al., 2020) and [WALS](https://github.com/cldf-datasets/wals) (Dryer & Haspelmath, 2014).

+The result is the [phoible-aggregated.csv](phoible-aggregated.csv) file with segment counts and geographical and genealogical information about languages in PHOIBLE.

 ## References